Shanikah-Boyce/WildRydes-site/README.md

 ## AWS Services Used
 - IAM (Identity and Access Management): Managed secure access and permissions for AWS resources.
-- Amplify: Simplified front-end development, deployment, and CI/CD pipeline integration.
+- Amplify: Simplified front-end development, deployment and CI/CD pipeline integration.
 - Cognito: Handled user authentication and authorization.
 - Lambda: Processed backend logic for ride requests and interactions.
 - API Gateway: Created RESTful APIs for communication between the front-end and back-end.